Invariant Bridges Between Four Successive Points: A New Tool for Data Coding: Abstract

 holds identically for all integers \( n \geq 4 \).
 We then extend this structure to real and complex arguments by introducing a generalized function

 with \( p, q_1, q_2 \in \mathbb{C} \) and \( r_1, r_2 \in \mathbb{Z}_{\text{odd}} \), for which the corresponding four-point relation

 remains exactly constant across all real \( t \).

-This leads to the definition of a unified family \( \mathcal{F}_{\mathrm{Stas}} \) of invariant-governed functions, which exhibit local algebraic regularity across a continuous domain.
-These invariant structures support stable data reconstruction, predictive coding, and signal modeling, and may serve as primitive components in structurally constrained information frameworks.
+This leads to the definition of a unified family \( \mathcal{F}_{\mathrm{EOI}} \) (EOI stands for \emph{Exponential-Oscillatory Invariants}) of invariant-governed functions, which exhibit local algebraic regularity across a continuous domain.
+These structures support stable data reconstruction, predictive coding, and signal modeling, and may serve as primitive components in structurally constrained information frameworks.